oasis-tcs/openc2-ap-pf/oc2pf.md

 * SHOULD respond with 'Rule not implemented' in the status text.
 * MAY respond with the 500 status code.

-OpenC2 Consumers that receive 'allow [target]' Commands and support the 'delete pf:rule_number' Command:
+OpenC2 Consumers that receive 'allow [target]' Commands and support the 'delete pf:rule_number' Command or/and the 'query pf:rule_number' Command:

 * MUST support the pf:rule_number Target type as defined in Table 2.1.2-2.
 * Upon successful implementation of the 'allow [target]', MUST return the rule_number associated with the rule if the '"response_requested" : "complete"' Argument is populated.